An exceptional educational experience for all

 Key People in School

-• The School Nurse is: Mrs Bev Uttley
+• School Nurse: Mrs Bev Uttley

-• The SENDCo is: Mrs K Wilde
+• SENDCo: Mrs K Wilde

-• The Place2Be Mental Health Practitioner is: Diane Towns
+• Place2Be Mental Health Practitioner: Diane Towns

-• The Link Governor is: Nurjahan Ali Arobi
+• Link Governor: Nurjahan Ali Arobi

 Place2Be Mental Health & Wellbeing Support